 SPIS is a 5-week residential summer program on the UC San Diego campus for students accepted into CSE majors as well as for other UCSD admitted students who want to explore computer science as a career option.
 SPIS courses are taught by the very best faculty at UCSD.
 Students in the program interact with a wide range of CSE faculty and learn about computer science and engineering research.
 They also have opportunities to connect with engineers from the computer industry.
 SPIS provides an excellent student experience with individual meetings with faculty, tutoring from experienced CSE undergraduate students, collaborations with fellow students, individual advising to smooth the transition to UCSD, and living on campus.applications from all freshmen who are admitted to one of the UCSD Computer Science and Engineering majors (including Computer Science majors in the CSE Department, Computer Engineering majors in CSE or ECE Departments, and Math/CS majors in the Mathematics Department) in Fall 2015.
 We will also consider applications from a small of number of other freshmen (entering UCSD in Fall 2015) who would like to explore computer science and engineering.
 All students are required to complete the SPIS 2015 application.
 Only a limited number of students will be admitted to SPIS 2015.
 Students who will benefit most from the program will be given preference.

-Students are expected to pay a total fee of $2,000 to partially cover the instructional expenses, housing and dining expenses for the five-week period, and books, supplies, and other incidental expenses.
+Students are expected to pay a total fee of $2,000, which partially covers the instructional, housing and dining expenses as well as books, supplies, and other expenses.
 SPIS 2015 has been subsidized by more than 50% by the Qualcomm Institute, the CSE Department, and the UC San Diego.
-A number of scholarships are available to partially cover the cost of the $2,000 fee based on financial hardship.
+A number of scholarships (based on financial hardship) are available to partially cover the cost of the $2,000 fee.
 Participants will live in UC, San Diego in campus housing for the entire duration of the program.

 Attn: Mohan Paturi